The E3TECH Excellence Network has proposed the organisation of the following:

 - 1-5 October 2017: Workshop in the 10th World Congress of Chemical Engineering, in Barcelona.
 More information: Flyer of the workshop.
 Two special issues are planned from the contributions in this Workshop:

 - Separation and Purification Technology.
 Tentative title: Electrochemical Technologies for Environmental Applications.
 Guest editors: E. Brillas, A. Urtiaga, V. Montiel, I. Sirés.
 There will be about 30 selected manuscripts (peer-reviewed).
-Special dates: start submission (5th October 2017), deadline (31st December 2017), review concluded (15th March 2018), publication (31st May 2018).
+Special dates: start submission (5th October 2017, inform editors), deadline (31st January 2018), review concluded (15th March 2018), publication (31st May 2018).

 - Journal of Applied Electrochemistry.
 Title: 2nd Workshop on Electrochemical Engineering.
 Guest editors: Karel Bouzek, Ann Cornell, Manuel A. Rodrigo.
 There will be from 20 to 25 selected manuscripts (peer-reviewed).
-Special dates: start submission (after Workshop conclusion), deadline (February 2018), review concluded (June 2018), publication (September 2018).
+Special dates: start submission (5th October 2017, inform editors), deadline (31st January 2018), review concluded (June 2018), publication (September 2018).

 Prof. Gerardine Botte (Ohio University).
 University Distinguished Professor and Russ Professor of Chemical and Biomolecular Engineering.
 Founder and Director of Ohio University’s Center for Electrochemical Engineering Research (CEER), and founder and Director of the Center for Electrochemical Processes and Technology (CEProTECH), an Industry University Cooperative Research Center.
 Editor in Chief of the Journal of Applied Electrochemistry.